guofengrichard/hawq-docker/README.md

 hawq-docker is based on *wangzw's* repo *hawq-devel-env*.
 It is the docker images and scripts to help developers of Apache HAWQ to setup building and testing environment with docker.

-Currently only CentOS 7 is supported.
-CentOS 6 will be supported soon.
+~~Currently only CentOS 7 is supported.
+CentOS 6 will be supported soon.~~ Both CentOS 7 and CentOS 6 are supported now.
+Change variable **OS_VERSION** (:= centos7 OR centos6) to switch between CentOS 7 and CentOS 6.

+Take CentOS 7 as an example below.

 # Install docker
 * following the instructions to install docker.